 Method 2: Create organizational data types with Power BI

-If you need to insert custom images into Excel cells, geographic data types may not be enough.
+If you need to insert custom images into Excel cells, geospatial data types might not be sufficient.
 In this case, you can create custom organizational data types using Power BI.

-Before we begin, it is important to know that this feature requires:
+Before you begin, it’s important to know that this feature requires:

 - A Power BI Pro license